A Detailed Look At How Reward Programs and Cards Work

 Rewards cards are appealing because they provide a points system that makes customers feel as if they are being rewarded for spending money.
 In other words, the more you use a particular credit card or shop at the same store the more rewards you can accumulate.

-Studies show that consumers are more likely to increase their spending if they are rewarded for it.
 People like to feel as if they are a part of a community, and loyalty programs make that possible.
 If there's an incentive, you are more likely to spend.
-Credit card companies capitalize on this by providing their clients with rewards points for growing their loyal customer basis.
+Credit card companies capitalize on this by providing their clients with rewards points for growing their loyal customer bases.

 How Banks Provide Reward Programs